Funding opportunity

 Processing personal data

-AHRC, as part of UKRI, will need to collect some personal information to manage your Funding Service account and the registration of your funding applications.
+Arts and Humanities Research Council (AHRC), as part of UKRI, will need to collect some personal information to manage your Funding Service account and the registration of your funding applications.

 We will handle personal data in line with UK data protection legislation and manage it securely.
 For more information, including how to exercise your rights, read our privacy notice.

-As part of the Mission Funding Opportunity your personal data will be anonymised, aggregated and shared with the Thrive team for the purposes of comparing Mission with our standard responsive mode approach.
+As part of the Mission funding opportunity your personal data will be anonymised, aggregated, and shared with the Thrive team for the purposes of comparing Mission with our standard responsive mode approach.

 Publication of outcomes